How much does a funeral cost in the Northern Territory?

 Can I use a national provider in the NT?

-Why is there no pricing data for the NT?
+Why is there so little pricing data for the NT?

 What about remote community funerals?